TurtleSandals/panda/panda/plugins/osi_linux/README.md

 * `kconf_file`: string, defaults to "kernelinfo.conf".
 The location of the configuration file that gives the required offsets for different versions of Linux.
 * `kconf_group`: string, defaults to "debian-3.2.65-i686".
 The specific configuration desired from the kernelinfo file (multiple configurations can be stored in a single `kernelinfo.conf`).
+* `load_now`: bool, defaults to false.
+When set, OSI will be initialized immediately.
+Otherwise, we wait until the first syscall to ensure that the kernel is initialized.
+This can be used to prevents OSI from attempting (and failing) to parse kernel data structures during boot when they aren't yet set up.

 Dependencies
 ------------